devtakkekar/musify/README.md

 1. Clone the repository
 2. Install required dependencies
 3. Set up your Discord bot token in `.env` file
+4. Add ffmpeg.exe to the ffmpeg directory according to file structure.
-4. Run the bot using `python main.py`
+5. Run the bot using `python main.py`

 ## License